ama-bit/virtual-machine-hardening/vm-verify.md

 </details>

-❗ Mismatch → delete installer and re-download from official site
+If hashes do NOT match ➡️ delete installer and re-download from official site

 </details>